 10 teams 600-1

-What this means is that a bettor making a wager on a five-team parlay stands to win $25 for every $1 if all of the games win.
-That is the primary reason parlays are popular with a number of sports bettors.
+What this means is that a bettor making a wager on a five-team parlay stands to win $25 for every $1 if all of their games win.
+The ability to win a lot of money for a small bet is the primary reason parlays are popular with a number of sports bettors.

 Money Line ParlaysMoney line parlays do not use fixed odds, because the odds of winning vary greatly from team to team.
 While a parlay made against the point spread assumes a 50-50 chance for each team of winning, money line parlays do not.
 The chances of the New York Yankees defeating Kansas City are greater than 50-percent, and as a result, money line parlays are figured differently.